mdpiper/dotfiles/README.md

 # dotfiles

-Dotfiles and setup scripts for Linux and MacOS.
+Dotfiles and setup scripts for Linux and macOS.